Wild Honey (The Beach Boys song): Composition

 In a 1992 issue of Goldmine, Mike Love explained the idea for the lyrics of the song:

 Brian was doing this track with a Theremin and we were doing the song.
 I went into the kitchen and we were in this health food thing and wild honey was all natural.
 So there's this can of wild honey and we're making some tea.
 So I said, I'll write the lyrics about this girl who was a wild little honey.
 And I wrote it from the perspective that that album was Brian's R&B-influenced album, in his mind.
 It may not sound like it to a Motown executive but that was where he was coming from on that record.
 In that particular instance I wrote it from the perspective of Stevie Wonder singing it.

 Recording

 Recording for the song began on September 26, 1967 at Brian Wilson's home studio in Bel Air, California with Jim Lockert engineering the session.
-The song would be almost completely recorded in one day.
-The band would initially record organ and electric bass guitar courtesy of Bruce Johnston, percussion, tambourine and piano and following that Carl Wilson's lead vocal was overdubbed onto the basic track.
-The band then recorded instrumental inserts including bongos, percussion and drums, in which Dennis Wilson's bass drum was recorded in a hallway.
-The session then concluded with the band doing further vocal overdubs and Bruce Johnston performing the organ solo.
+The song would be almost completely recorded in three days.
+The band started with piano, guitar, bass and drums, followed by a simple organ part and percussion.
+The band then added an Electro-Theremin and re-did the drums, in which Dennis Wilson's bass drum was recorded in a hallway.
+The session then concluded with the band doing all vocal overdubs and Bruce Johnston performing the organ solo.

-Work was resumed on the track the following day with Paul Tanner overdubbing his custom-built Electro-Theremin over the otherwise finished track.